adrianolszewski/model-based-testing-hypotheses/README.md

 ```
 And now it worked well.

-Sure, you may say, but cannot we just use a more "robust" implementations, which will succesfully converge?
+Sure, you may say, but cannot we just use a better implementations able to complete the estimation?
+Aren't there any such methods?
 OK, let's try with a different implementation!
 Again, we start with N(0, 1) vs. N(5, 1):

 ```r
 > set.seed(1000)
 > stack(